barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 - L2-regularization relies on the assumption that a model with small weights is simpler than a model with large weights.
 Thus, by penalizing the square values of the weights in the cost function you drive all the weights to smaller values.
 It becomes too costly for the cost to have large weights!
 This leads to a smoother model in which the output changes more slowly as the input changes.

 What you should remember: the implications of L2-regularization on:
-- The cost computation: A regularization term is added to the cost
+- **Cost computation**: A regularization term is added to the cost
-- The backpropagation function:  There are extra terms in the gradients with respect to weight matrices
-- Weights end up smaller ("weight decay"): Weights are pushed to smaller values because of new term `(1 - (learning_rate*lambda)/m) * w[l]` in updating parameters equations
+- **Back propagation function**:  There are extra terms in the gradients with respect to weight matrices.
+Weights end up smaller ("weight decay"): weights are pushed to smaller values because of new term `(1 - (learning_rate*lambda)/m) * w[l]` in updating parameters equations

 #### 2. Dropout

 Another regularization technique.

+To be used:
+- **only** during **training** for _forward_ and _backward propagation_.
+- **NOT** during **testing**.

+Dropout consist in 2 steps:
-Eliminating some neurons based on a probability `keep_prob`.
+- **Dropout**: Eliminating some neurons based on a probability `keep_prob`.

-To be used only during training.
-NOT to be used during testing.

-Apply dropout both during _forward and backward propagation_.
+- **Inverted dropout**:
 During training time, divide each dropout layer by `keep_prob` to keep the same expected value for the activations.
 For example, if `keep_prob` is 0.5, then we will on average shut down half the nodes, so the output will be scaled by 0.5 since only the remaining half are contributing to the solution.
 Dividing by 0.5 is equivalent to multiplying by 2.
-Hence, the output now has the same expected value. --> **"Inverted dropout"**
+Hence, the output now has the same expected value.

 #### 3. Data augmentation
+Synthesize artificially new data using existing data.

-Image recogn: Flip all your pictures.
+- Image recogn: Flip all your pictures.
 Randomly position/crop, rotate them.
-OCR: random rotations or distorsions.
+- OCR: random rotations or distorsions.
-Another example of artificial data synthesis with merging two images such as adding a a transparent foggy image over an original image to simulate a foggy image.
+- Another example of artificial data synthesis with merging two images such as adding a a transparent foggy image over an original image to simulate a foggy image.

 #### 4. Early stopping
 Stop when cost function on `dev test` increases.